 That’s not all the wins either- from his experience as a student representative, Luka says that “The work is really rewarding.
 Being able to help students can be hard, but it means that I know I’m contributing in some way to making the University better…It’s a life-changing and unforgettable experience!”

 If you feel like maybe a little something is missing from your university life and are keen on making real change at the place you study- student leadership sounds like it’s a perfect match for you.

-Nominations are now open for University Council, the Academic Senate, and College Boards, and close on Friday August 27, 2021.
+Nominations will open for University Council, the Academic Senate, and College Boards on Monday August 1 and close on Tuesday August 23, 2022.